-In order to effectively boost diversity and foster inclusivity and equality in the beauty world, amplify marginalized voices, and support the overall Black community, you (me, he, she, they—we) need to contribute to Black-owned brands on the reg.
-So, start scrolling and go shopping—today, tomorrow, and whenever you run out of serum (because, let's be honest, reaching the bottom of a bottle without a new one to sub in can be straight-up soul-crushing).
+In order to effectively boost diversity and foster inclusivity and equality in the beauty world, amplify marginalized voices, and support the overall Black community, everyone needs to contribute to Black-owned brands on the reg.
+So, start scrolling and go shopping — today, tomorrow, and whenever you run out of serum (because, let's be honest, reaching the bottom of a bottle without a new one to sub in can be straight-up soul-crushing).

 Black Girl Sunscreen

 Founded by Shontay Lundy, Black Girl Sunscreen (BGS) offers weightless, melanin-protecting sunscreen that doesn't leave a sticky residue or an ashy, white cast.
 It's basically a miracle in a bottle — especially for Brown skin girls like myself!
 Plus, it's filled with natural ingredients like avocado and jojoba oil that keep skin moisturized—and protected, of course — while playing in the sun or just hanging out indoors.
 The sensitive skin-friendly product is currently sold online and in Target stores nationwide.
 In addition, BGS recently secured a $1 million-dollar investment — a huge feat for a Black-owned, woman-owned business!
 (Looking for something with a sheen?
 Peep the best tinted sunscreens for your face.)